julianstephens/obsidian-writeaid-plugin/README.md

-### Convert Single-File Project to Multi-File

-You can convert a single-file project to a multi-file project using the command palette:

-1. Open the command palette (Ctrl+P or Cmd+P).
-2. Search for "Convert Single-File Project to Multi-File".
-3. Run the command with your single-file project active.

-This will update the project type in `meta.md` and rename all draft files to `Chapter 1.md` in each draft folder.

-### Chapter Management

-For multi-file projects, you can manage chapters using the project panel.

-All chapter operations work on the currently active draft of the active project.

 # Obsidian WriteAid Plugin

 A novel writing plugin for Obsidian supporting multiple drafts per project.
 Organize, compare, and manage different versions of your novel drafts with ease.